-- 1. Be admitted in the School of Graduate Studies. - 2.
-Submit the Human Resources Department Admission forms through MyECU: - A. Provide transcripts of all work completed (baccalaureate and graduate). - B. Submit an OSBI background check. - C. Submit a resume to include all educational and work history.
-Degree options may have additional requirements. - D. Provide name and address of three professional/work related references. - E. Submit a resume to include all educational and work history.
-Degree options may have additional application requirements. - F. Complete the four essay questions. - Schedule an interview with the MSHR Admissions Committee.
+- 1. Be admitted to the School of Graduate Studies. - 2.
+Submit the Professional Programs in Human Services Department Admission forms through MyECU: - a.
+Provide transcripts of all work completed (baccalaureate and graduate) - b.
+Submit an OSBI background check. - c.
+Submit a resume to include all educational and work history.
+Degree options may have additional requirements. - d.
+Provide name and address of three professional/work related references. - e.
+Complete the four (4) essay questions. - 3.
+Submit scores for the MAT or GRE. - 4.
+Schedule an interview with the MSHR Admissions Committee.
 Required for Clinical Rehabilitation and Clinical Mental Health Counseling applications ONLY. (see Department Chair or program Coordinator).